-The susceptibility to contamination for Plainwell's operating well fields was determined by the Michigan Department of Environmental Quality (MDEQ) in 2015.
+The susceptibility to contamination for Plainwell's operating well fields is determined by the Michigan Department of Environmental Quality (MDEQ).
 Susceptibility is rated on a six-tier scale from "Very Low" to "Very High" based on geologic sensitivity, water chemistry, and current or potential contaminant sources.
-According to the DEQ, our wells were rated "High" in susceptibility.
-To obtain information on the report, contact Plainwell Department of Public Works at 685-9363 or email rupdike@plainwell.org.
+According to the DEQ in 2015, our wells were rated "High" in susceptibility.
+To obtain information on the report, contact Public Works Superintendent Rick Updike at 685-9363 or email dpw@plainwell.org.